 If you use the eMMC storage, you can get about two to three times faster storage I/O read performance.
 However, an affordable microSD UHS-1 card can still achieve reasonably fast speeds thanks to the advanced SD 3.01 host controller in the S805 processor.
 The MicroSD card read performance on C1 is still about 1.7 times faster then RPi if you use the UHS-1 memory card.

-As one can see from the testing results, the quad-core 1.5GHz ODROID-C1 can easily outperform the single-core 700MHz Raspberry Pi board, even when the Raspberry Pi is overclocked.
+As one can see from the testing results, the quad-core 1.5GHz ODROID-C1 can easily outperform the Raspberry Pi board.
 Many test results show four to seven times more performance from the ODROID-C1 platform.
 Even though both platforms are Linux-friendly computing devices, the performance to cost ratio is much higher with the ODROID-C1.
 If you are considering a tiny computer for general purpose computing, software development, or as a project platform, the ODROID-C1 will give you a lot more satisfaction and fun with incredible performance for a very low price.